 With focus on excellency

-An AACSB-accreditation is only obtained by the schools of economics that have clear focus on excellency within research, education, and collaboration with society, which means that only about 5% of all business schools have one today.
+An AACSB-accreditation is only obtained by the schools of economics that have clear focus on excellency within research, education, and collaboration with society, which means that only about 6% of all business schools have one today.
 For a higher education institution to be accredited by AACSB, a systematic and continuous development work that leads to high quality in the whole business, is required.
+The declaration that Linnaeus University has acquired AACSB accreditation was made in October, 2022.

 The School of Business and Economics applied for accreditation in 2016 and since then there has been an increasingly intense work to fulfill AACBS's established basis for assessment (15 various standards).
-For instance, a self-evaluation (Self Evaluation Report) has been completed and next in line is AACSB's visit for review on-site during the fall of 2022.
+For instance, a self-evaluation (Self Evaluation Report) has been completed, as well as AACSB's visit for review on-site during the fall of 2022.

 For more information about AACSB and the various assessment requirements see AACSBs website: www.aacsb.edu/